Dwank-P/pf2e-kineticist-auras/README.md

 1. Install this module into your Foundry data folder under:
    `Data/modules/pf2e-kineticist-auras`
-   or install via the manifest URL in `module.json`.
+   or install via the manifest URL: https://raw.githubusercontent.com/Dwank-P/pf2e-kineticist-auras/main/module.json

 2. Enable **PF2e Kineticist Auras** in *Manage Modules* for your world.